 While at-home massage is great for maintenance, nothing compares to the skill of a licensed massage therapist.
 Professionals are trained to identify the source of your pain and use specific techniques to release deep-seated tension safely and effectively.
 A therapeutic massage helps ease neck pain by relaxing tight muscles, improving blood flow to the area, and encouraging your body to release its own natural painkillers.
 For persistent knots and chronic stiffness, consider a Deep Tissue or Swedish Massage to work through stubborn layers of muscle.
 For an even deeper experience, Ashiatsu Deepfeet Bar Therapy uses gravity and the therapist’s body weight to deliver consistent, deep pressure that can soothe even the most troubled muscles.

-Create a Daily Self-Care Routine
+Build a Daily Neck Care Routine

 The benefits of a great massage don’t have to end when you walk out the door.
 To extend the feeling of relief, build a simple self-care routine.
 After a professional session, be sure to drink plenty of water to help your body flush out metabolic waste released from your muscles.
 For the rest of the day, rest and avoid any strenuous activities.
 A daily habit of simple neck stretches can also make a huge difference.
 Gently tilting your head from side to side, performing slow neck rotations, and doing a few shoulder rolls each day can keep your muscles pliable and prevent tension from building back up.
 Think of it as essential maintenance that keeps your neck feeling good between appointments.